elenam/SortingCompetitionMaterials2021/README.md

 ```

 The file [Group0.java](src/Group0.java) provides a Comparator that implements this comparison and provides some tests.
 Please
 consult it as needed.
-However, note that this is a very slow implementation, and you should think of a way to make yours much faster.
+However, note that this is a slow implementation, and you should think of a way to make yours much faster.

 Once the data is sorted, it is written out to the output file, also one number per line, in the increasing order (according to the comparison given above).
-The files [out1.txt](out1.txt), [out2.txt](out2.txt), and [out3.txt](out3.txt) have the results of sorting for the three given data files.
+The file [out1.txt](out1.txt) has the results of sorting [data1.txt](data1.txt).

 ## Setup for sorting <a name="setup"></a>